amplience/amplience-sfcc-composable-commerce/README.md

 # Amplience specifics
 This is a version of the Retail React app with a starting point for Amplience fundamentals.
 The documentation below is 'as-is' from Salesforce.
 For Amplience specifics please see the following.

-> Note: This code is built against the code version @latest at the time which was PWAKit v2.1.0 released on July 5th 2022: https://github.com/SalesforceCommerceCloud/pwa-kit/releases/tag/v2.1.0
+> Note: This code is built against the code version @latest at the time which was PWAKit v2.2.0 released on August 27th 2022: https://github.com/SalesforceCommerceCloud/pwa-kit/releases/tag/v2.2.0

+If you are using an v2.1.0, either upgrade using this code base or use a previous Amplience version [v1.2.0](https://github.com/amplience/amplience-sfcc-composable-commerce/releases/tag/v1.2.0) with the capabilities at that time.

 ## Amplience Contents
 * [Overview](./docs/amplience/overview.md)